aiidateam/disk-objectstore/README.md

   Convenience methods are available, anyway, to get directly an object content, if the user wants.

+- A number of streamins APIs are exposed to the users, who are encouraged to use this if they are not sure of the size of the objects and want to avoid out-of-memory crashes.

 ## Further design choices

 In addition, the following design choices have been made: